Gathering Dreams

 Can you meal prep this butternut squash salad?

-I wouldn’t recommend to meal prep this butternut squash salad in advance, as the salad leaves could become a bit soggy.
+I wouldn’t recommend meal prepping this butternut squash salad in advance, as the salad leaves could become a bit soggy.
 But there are some shortcuts you can take to reduce the prep time.

 By peeling and chopping the butternut squash in advance, you can save at least 10 minutes.